Garo: Gold Storm Sho: Film

 Months after the events in Vol City, Ryuga Dogai has just slain the Horror Murado when he begins to suffer the effects of the accumulated evil energy within the armor.
-Rian luckily knows of a Makai Priestess in Line City that can purify the armor, searching the city while coming across a kebabe stand owned by D Ringo.
+Rian luckily knows of a Makai Priestess in Line City that can purify the armor, searching the city while coming across a kebab stand owned by D Ringo.
 Ryuga and Rian eventually find the abode of Line City's resident Makai Priestess Ryume.
 Ryume takes the Garo armor from Ryuga to purify it over the course of two days, the Makai Knight assured that there are no Horrors within Line City to worry about.
 As Ryuga and Rian eat at D Ringo's stand, they see a painting that the owner explained to be of a statue of a guardian that mysteriously disappeared.
-When D Ringo's charm starts acting up, Zaruba senses an evil presence with the kebabe owner revealing there are ruins near the city outskirts.
+When D Ringo's charm starts acting up, Zaruba senses an evil presence with the kebab owner revealing there are ruins near the city outskirts.

 Ryuga and Rian come to the ruins to find a group of Makai Priests dead before being the figure responsible.
 The figure proceeds to overwhelm Ryuga and Rian before escaping them, with Ryuga finding an item that fell off him.
 The two return to Ryume, who reveals the object the figure stole is the forearm of the mad Horror Degol that she kept in check with her power.
 Parting ways with Rian to cover ground, Ryuga visits D Ringo who gives him an ancient Madou Tome detailing a Makai Priest named Sōtatsu who used his craftsmanship skills to create a humanoid Madōgu named Agō.
 Ryuga realizes that the figure is Agō as Rian finds him while in the middle of repairing himself.
 As Agō overpowers Rian, he explains his dream is a world without Horrors and came to the conclusion before taking his leave.
 After meeting up, Ryuga stopping Rian from hurting a petty thief who was working for Murado, the two discuss what they have learned about Agō before Zaruba senses a ki disruption across the city.